EUS-GE vs ES for Palliation of Gastric Outlet Obstruction

 1 week

-Reintervention rate for recurrent gastric outlet obstruction
+Reintervention (endoscopic or surgical) for stent dysfunction causing recurrent gastric outlet obstruction

-Quality of Life SF-36 questionnaire scoring
+Quality of Life SF-36 Questionnaire Scoring

 Time Frame: 3 months